 During construction, air transportation may be utilized to transport some workers.
 However, the operation of the solar facility would not affect commercial air passenger or freight traffic in the region and would not adversely affect any crop dusters operating in the vicinity of the Project site.
 The nearest airport to the Project area is Fort Atkinson Municipal Airport approximately 2.6 miles southeast of the Project site.
 Badger State Solar utilized the FAA Notice Criteria Tool to determine that the Project site would not exceed Notice Criteria.
 FAA provided a Notice of No Hazard to Air Navigation.
 Therefore, the Proposed Action would not interfere with airspace.
-The Glare Hazard Analysis study (Appendix L) indicated that the Proposed Action would not interfere with airplanes landing at any of the eight airports within 10 miles of the Project.
-Glare analysis also is predicted to not interference with drivers of vehicles on roads adjacent to the Project (Stantec 2019c).
-No mitigation measures for glare are necessary.
+The Glare Hazard Analysis study (Appendix L) indicated that the Proposed Action would not interfere with airplanes landing at any of the eight airports within 10 miles of the Project provided the project does not rest the solar panels at a 0 degree angle (panels facing straight up) at sunrise or sunset.
+Badger State Solar has committed to this best management practice.
+Therefore, glare analysis also is predicted to not interference with drivers of vehicles on roads adjacent to the Project (Stantec 2019c).
 The construction and operation of the Proposed Action would have little to no effect on the operation of the airports in the region.